Fenrisulfr27/openai-discord-bot/README.md

-# 🪶 Süsi — Discord Art Server Bot
+# Discord Server Bot with OpenAI Integration

-Süsi is a Discord bot integrated with OpenAI, allowing users to interact with advanced AI features directly within their Discord server.
-The bot uses the **OpenAI Responses API** (model _gpt-4.1_) and includes short conversational memory by incorporating replied messages into context.
-The project includes configuration for Fly.io and GitHub Workflows, which are used for hosting and automating the deployment of the bot.
+Discord bot integrated with OpenAI, allowing users to interact with advanced AI features directly within their Discord server.
+The bot uses the OpenAI Responses API (model gpt-4.1) and includes short conversational memory by incorporating replied messages into context.
+It is built with Sapphire.js and discord.js.
+The project also includes configuration for Fly.io and GitHub Workflows, which are used for hosting and automating the deployment of the bot.

 ---